Lithium vs NiMH Battery Packs

 The primary gases emitted from the nickel-metal hydride battery when subjected to excessive overcharge or over-discharge is hydrogen and oxygen.
 Battery enclosure should not be airtight and should be strategically vented.
 Isolation of the battery from heat-generating components and ventilation around the battery will also reduce thermal stress on the battery and ease design of appropriate charging systems.

-Do I Really Need a BMS for NiMH Battery Pack?
+Do I Really Need a BMS for Nickel Metal Hydride Battery Pack?

 No, you do not.
 However, NiMH battery packs are amongst the hardest batteries to charge accurately and because the BMS solutions are very cost effective we recommend having one in your design.
 The charging for NiMH batteries is based on forcing current through the battery whereas with lithium ion and lead acid batteries you can control overcharge by just setting a maximum charge voltage.
 Therefore, having an electronic safety in place will increase the overall life of the battery.